Please ensure Javascript is enabled for purposes of website accessibility

 What do you wish a rating system would change in its approach?

-What design change do you think has had the most positive impact on boats’ performance?
+What design change, that you have seen over the years, has had the most positive impact on boats’ performance?

 For information about CBH, IRC and ORC ratings click here.